-You can check up on what key metrics management are focused on by looking at a company’s Key Performance Indicators (KPIs) which are in the annual report.
+You can check up on what key metrics management is focused on by looking at a company’s Key Performance Indicators (KPIs) which are in the annual report.

 3. Do the company’s KPIs focus on a range of relevant indicators beyond revenue and EPS growth, such as profitability, leverage, liquidity and investment?

-This isn’t really a yes or no question, so use your judgement based on how many KPIs a company is tracking beyond revenue and earnings growth from that list.
+This isn’t really a yes or no question, so use your judgment based on how many KPIs a company is tracking beyond revenue and earnings growth from that list.

 Low and flexible costs

 One thing that can help to keep costs down is size.
-In many cases larger companies are able to provide goods and services more cheaply than smaller companies, which is one reason why I prefer to stick to FTSE 350 companies and only rarely venture into the world of small-caps.
+In many cases, larger companies are able to provide goods and services more cheaply than smaller companies, which is one reason why I prefer to stick to FTSE 350 companies and rarely venture into the world of small-caps.

 4. Is the company in the leading group in terms of market share within its chosen markets?